xuwang/kube-aws-terraform/README.md

 * AWS provider integration (ELB,EBS)
 * Terraform 0.9.3 (can be defined in env), which runs as a container to make sure the team uses the same version.
 * Terraform remote state on S3 storage
-* Autoscaling group for each etcd2, master, node, and vault cluster for hight availability
+* Autoscaling group for each etcd2, master, node, and vault cluster for higher availability
 * CoreOS for self-upgrade/patching management
 * [Hashicorp Vault 0.6.5](https://www.vaultproject.io/) service with PKI mount to manage Kubernetes certificates, i.e. create and renew automatically.
 * Using separated CA/Certs for secure communications between Kubernetes components